kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-This protocol requires three things: a method that returns a `Bool` denoting the validity of a given string and also throws an error, and that you provide the type of error that can be thrown.
+This protocol requires two things.
+The first being a method that returns a `Bool` denoting the validity of a given string and also throws an error.
+The second is a property which describes the type of error that may be thrown by the `validate(string:)` method.

-TODO: Please can you rewrite this sentence.
-I don't understand how there are three things here?
-Also, I'm confused about the use of the word "type".
-I think that "error type" is different from the use of "type" within Swift?
-Could you reword this to make it more obvious?

 > **Note:** The `errorType` property is not a Swift requirement.
 It's here so that you can be clear about the types of error that might be returned.